 How long have you been doing torn paper collage?

-I began creating torn paper art around three years ago.
+I began creating torn paper art around six years ago.
 My first piece was a kingfisher titled 'birdwatcher'.
 I then went on to create more wildlife pieces.
 These reflect my love of the natural world and the amazing creatures that you find in it.
 My aim is to show the majesty and beauty of these precious animals.
 I personally have great concern about the many species that are endangered and are going extinct.

 How do you create a torn paper collage?

 I use old magazines, books and flyers, tear and precisely cut them and blend them together to create a beautiful piece of art that is full of texture and detail.
 I now feel that I have found my niche with torn paper collage, as it incorporates everything I love.
 I call it painting with paper.
-Its a very messy process ( I can often be found ankle deep in scraps of paper0 and requires a lot of time and patience to create each piece.
+Its a very messy process ( I can often be found ankle deep in scraps of paper and requires a lot of time and patience to create each piece.
 But I feel the results are well worth it

 Why did you start doing seascapes?

 Recently, I have started to create seascapes.
 It all started with me thinking about the many happy family holidays my daughters and I spent with my late mother.
 We always went to Cornwall, and her favourite place was Polperro.
 With many tears along the way, I created my first seascape in her memory.